vinay91/-Getting-and-Cleaning-Data-Course-Project/codebook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 The data

-##The dataset includes the following files:
+##The dataset includes the following files

 README.txt

-*features_info.txt: Shows information about the variables used on the feature vector.
+* features_info.txt: Shows information about the variables used on the feature vector.

-*features.txt: List of all features.
+* features.txt: List of all features.

-*activity_labels.txt: Links the class labels with their activity name.
+* activity_labels.txt: Links the class labels with their activity name.

-*train/X_train.txt: Training set.
+* train/X_train.txt: Training set.

-*train/y_train.txt: Training labels.
+* train/y_train.txt: Training labels.

-*test/X_test.txt: Test set.
+* test/X_test.txt: Test set.

-*test/y_test.txt: Test labels.
+* test/y_test.txt: Test labels.

 ##The following files are available for the train and test data.

-Their descriptions are equivalent.
+**Their descriptions are equivalent**

 train/subject_train.txt: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.